-The condition is a result of compression of the median nerve, causing pressure when it passes through the area of the wrist called the carpal tunnel.
+The condition of carpal tunnel syndrom is a result of compression of the median nerve, causing pressure when it passes through the area of the wrist called the carpal tunnel.
 The median nerve is a vital nerve which runs the length of your arm and feeds the first three fingers, (thumb, index, and pointer) of your hand.
 The pressure increases, creating issues when it passes through the area of the wrist called the carpal tunnel.
-Hence name Carpal Tunnel Syndrome.
+Hence the name carpal tunnel syndrome.

 What are the symptoms?

 Initial symptoms include burning, weakness, tingling, itching, or numbness in your palm and thumb, index, and pointer fingers.
 You may have pain running all the way up the arm as well.
 These symptoms may first be noticed in the morning because the hand is relaxed while sleeping.

 Other times in which symptoms may be experienced are while doing activities like driving, talking on the phone, or writing.
 These symptoms can occur while sleeping resulting in sleep loss.

 If left untreated, symptoms progress to less grip strength, causing items to be dropped.
 Other symptoms, such as muscle cramps and pain could become worse.
 Permanent muscle damage and loss of function in the hands are at risk.